2009–10 Macedonian First Football League

 The 2009–10 Macedonian First League was the 18th season of the Macedonian First Football League, the highest football league of Macedonia.
 It began on 1 August 2009 and ended on 19 May 2010.
-Makedonija Gjorche Petrov were the defending champions having won their first Macedonian championship last season.
+Makedonija G.P. were the defending champions having won their first Macedonian championship last season.

 Promotion and relegation

-1 Makedonija Gjorche Petrov and Sloga Jugomagnat were expelled from the First League due to boycotting two matches in the season.
+1 Makedonija G.P. and Sloga Jugomagnat were expelled from the First League due to boycotting two matches in the season.
 However, Napredok was directly promoted.2 Pobeda was expelled from the First League due to the eight-year suspension from FIFA for their involvement in match-fixing scandal.